Vishnuprakashv/Dumy_django/README.md

 Instruction for Windows:

-first cerate a folder like Dummy
+First create a folder like Dummy

-Go to inside: Dummy
+Go to inside folder: Dummy

 Open Command prompot create virtual environment: python -m venv Your_virtual_environment_name(like myvenv)